Mathics3/mathics-core/FUTURE.rst

 placeholder for this discussion.

-Overhauling the documentation to use something better supported and more mainstream like sphinx is deferred.
+Overhauling the documentation to use something better supported and more mainstream, like Sphinx, is deferred.
 This would really be nice to have, but it will require a bit of effort and detracts from all of the other work that is needed.

 We will probably try this out in a limited basis in one of the Mathics3 modules.